bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 * done

 This means Base Building File and Facade file do not share the same origin and require linking using Shared Coordinates.
 A new revit model should be ideally be created when translating the Rhino model to Revit to allow Origin to Origin linking.

+### Exporting to 3DS Max

+There is a 3D view setup in the Facade file: EXPORT TO MAX which displayes the linked base build model and the imported Rhino model overlayed in the same location.